 SC to hear students' plea challenging UGC guidelines on final university exams in next 2 days

-New Delhi, July 23: The Supreme Court on Thursday stated that the plea(s) challenging the fresh guidelines issued by the University Grants Commission (UGC) will be taken up by a Justice Ashok Bhushan led bench in the next two days.
+New Delhi, July 23: The Supreme Court on Thursday stated that the plea(s) challenging the fresh guidelines issued by the University Grants Commission (UGC) will be taken up by Justice Ashok Bhushan-led bench in the next two days.

 The petition, opposing final-year exams across the country, was filed by 31 students in 13 states and one union territory.